mtlynch/mtlynch.io/content/posts/solo-developer-year-6/index.md

 I realized that the dominant factor was [the size of our codebase](/retrospectives/2023/09/#how-do-we-reduce-accidental-difficulty).
 We have three times the code we did three years ago.
 And every line of code requires time to maintain.
 So, if I keep the number of developers fixed but increase the size of the codebase, then a higher proportion of our time must go to maintaining old code.

 Beyond maintenance, more code means that new features are more expensive to build.
-If your app has zero features, it's easy to build the first one.
+If your app has zero features, building the first one is easy.
 If your app already has 20 features, you have to put a lot more thought into how your 21st feature integrates with everything else.

-So, I haven't figured out a way for us to go significantly faster, but I've learned to temper my expecations around feature pace.
+So, I haven't figured out a way for us to go significantly faster, but I've learned to temper my expectations around feature pace.
 And I've adjusted how I estimate dev costs to account for our more complex codebase.

-### Most support escalation can happpen asynchronously
+### Most support escalation can happen asynchronously

 I try to give the TinyPilot team [as much autonomy as possible](/solo-developer-year-4/#good-leadership-means-helping-teammates-grow).
 At the same time, I want to make sure everyone feels comfortable asking me for help when they get stuck.